oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 > Explain separation of concerns and different roles.
 Refer to email
 > from Peter.

-## Modeling Definitions and Reuse
+## Types and Type Derivation

-The TOSCA metamodel includes complex definitions used in types and templates.
 Reuse concepts simplify the design of TOSCA templates by allowing relevant TOSCA entities to use and/or modify definitions already specified during entity type design.
 The following four concepts are clarified next:

 - **Definition**:

-  - The TOSCA specification is based on defining modeling entities.
-  - Entity definitions are based on different sets of keynames (with specific syntax and semantics) that are associated with values (of a specific format).

 <!----
 {"id": "163", "author": "Chris Lauwers", "date": "2021-01-17T00:51:00Z", "comment": "Alternative language proposed by PJ:\n  Entity definitions comprise pairs of keynames and values.
 Each entity\n  has it own syntax, semantics and set of\n  keynames.", "target": "format"}-->